 In the UK cycling is as popular as ever, with almost 2 million journeys made by bike every day on British roads, according to data from cyclinguk.org.

 Cycling infrastructure has expanded with this rise in popularity, but nowhere near enough to ensure UK cyclists have adequate nationwide protection from motorists and other road users, as well as from poorly maintained roads.
+Cyclists and motorcyclists, along with pedestrians and even horse riders, are now classed as Vulnerable Road Users.

 As a result of this, there has been an increase in cycling accidents.